Jay-Adusumilli/JSCP/docs/config.md

 Build and rollout settings:
 - `dockerfile_path` or `dockerfile` (string, optional): Path to the Dockerfile within the repo.
 Default: `Dockerfile` at the repo root.
   - Examples: `Dockerfile`, `deploy/Dockerfile`, `services/api/Dockerfile`.
-  - JCSP builds directly from the Git repo using BuildKit (`buildctl`) with a Git context.
-If the Dockerfile isn’t named `Dockerfile`, JCSP will set the frontend `filename` option automatically, and set the context to the Dockerfile’s directory.
+  - JCSP builds directly from the Git repo using BuildKit (`buildctl`) with an HTTPS/SSH Git context.
+If the Dockerfile isn’t named `Dockerfile`, JCSP sets the frontend `filename` option automatically and sets the context to the Dockerfile’s directory.
 - `registry_url` (string, optional): Overrides the top‑level `registry_url` for this pipeline.
 - `project` (string, optional): Overrides the top‑level `project` for this pipeline.
+- `registry_insecure` (boolean, optional): Overrides the top‑level `registry_insecure` for this pipeline.
+When true, JCSP adds `registry.insecure=true` to the BuildKit image output so pushes to HTTP registries succeed.
 - `deployment_name` (string, recommended): Kubernetes Deployment to rollout‑restart after pushing the image.
   - If omitted, rollout is skipped—and JCSP will mark the rollout status as "Skipped" for visibility.
 - `namespace` (string, optional): Kubernetes namespace for the deployment.
 Default: `default`.